 The educational and training philosophy of the School of Professional Psychology (SOPP) explicitly emphasizes generalist training at the doctoral level.
 Accordingly, the faculty has designed course work, clinical practica, and other educational experiences to give students broad exposure to theoretical models, clinical skills, and professional roles that prepare students for the current and future practice of psychology.

-The SOPP's curriculum has been organized around competency areas fundamental to the practice of psychology: relationship, assessment, intervention, basic science/research and evaluation, consultation/education, management/supervision, and diversity.
-SOPP students demonstrate mastery of the seven core competencies as they proceed through course work and their clinical practicum training.
+The SOPP's curriculum has been organized around competency areas fundamental to the practice of psychology: research, ethical and legal standards, individual and cultural diversity, professional values, attitudes, and behaviors, communication and interpersonal skills, assessment, intervention, supervision, and consultation, interprofessional/interdisciplinary skills.
+SOPP students demonstrate mastery of the nine core competencies as they proceed through course work and their clinical practicum training.

 Clinical Psychology and the Practitioner Model of Training

-The School of Professional Psychology (SOPP) at Wright State University was among the first doctoral programs in the country to develop a practitioner model program and to grant the Doctor of Psychology (Psy.D.) degree.
-The SOPP was founded in 1978 and accepted its first students in 1979 and has been continuously accredited by the American Psychological Association since the graduation of its charter class in 1982.
+We were among the first doctoral programs in the country to develop a practitioner model program and grant the Doctor of Psychology (Psy.D.) degree.
+We were founded in 1978, accepted our first students in 1979, and have been continuously accredited by the American Psychological Association since graduating from our charter class in 1982.

 For questions regarding accreditation, contact the APA at: